English On The Way Road Signs Game

 a) three possible options among which only one is correct: A, B or C.

-b) surprise sentences which do not carry any tasks but allow students to move forward or tell them to go backwards.
+b) surprise sentences which do not carry any tasks but allow students to move forward or tell them to go backward.

 All printable materials you need: